*This post was updated on 12/10/19.

 The Bottom Line on Amazon’s “Request a Review” Button

 If you’re pressed for time with no customized email campaigns running for your Amazon store and sell products only at a low volume, this new feature may be just what you’re looking for.
 It’s a swift and simple process to click a button and know that your customers will receive a request to leave feedback for your product.
 The secondary benefit of utilizing the new button is its ability to bypass the new customer opt-out option.
 However, be aware that customers will have a separate opt-out option for these automated emails as well.

 In business, as in life, form emails are never as effective as customized, personalized communications.
 Form emails become old, redundant, and will eventually be ignored or deleted over time.
 With increasingly limited ability to contact buyers, smart sellers will seek every opportunity to maximize the potential of those finite touchpoints.
 Creating engaging emails that resonate with your customers is the best way to generate product reviews, and it’s possible to do exactly that with powerful and compliant product review tools like FeedbackWhiz.

-For Amazon sellers who want the best of both worlds, FeedbackWhiz will soon be adding this email to our available templates so this Amazon-approved language can be used for automated campaigns.
+For Amazon sellers who want the best of both worlds, FeedbackWhiz has added the Amazon email to our available prebuilt templates so this Amazon-approved language can be used for automated campaigns.